touying-typ/touying/src/core.typ

 ///
 /// - `fn` ((self: none, ..args) => { .. }): The function that will be called.
 ///
-/// - `max-repetitions` (int): The max repetitions for the slide.
+/// - `last-subslide` (int): The max repetitions for the slide.
 It is useful for functions like `uncover`, `only` and `alternatives-match` that need to update the max repetitions for the slide.
 ///
 ///   It is useful for functions like `uncover`, `only` and `alternatives-match` that need to update the max repetitions for the slide.
 ///
 /// - `repetitions` (function): The repetitions for the function.
 It is useful for functions like `alternatives` with `start: auto`.
 ///
 ///   It accepts a `(repetitions, args)` and should return a (nextrepetitions, extra-args).
-#let touying-fn-wrapper(fn, max-repetitions: none, repetitions: none, ..args) = utils.label-it(
+#let touying-fn-wrapper(fn, last-subslide: none, repetitions: none, ..args) = utils.label-it(
   metadata((
     kind: "touying-fn-wrapper",
     fn: fn,
     args: args,
-    max-repetitions: max-repetitions,
+    last-subslide: last-subslide,
     repetitions: repetitions,
   )),
   "touying-temporary-mark",